Teri Lynn Kiss, Immediate Past President

 She previously served as a director on the AACN board from 2009-2012, including treasurer from 2011-2012 and president-elect from 2013-2014.

 Kiss is director of Medical Unit-2South and Case Management Services at Alaska-based Fairbanks Memorial Hospital (Banner Health), where she also worked as a staff nurse in the ICU from 1986-2011.
 In 2013, she received the Banner Western Region Leadership Recognition Award for outstanding contributions and a performance excellence award for improving the discharge process.

-She was an adjunct and assistant professor at the University of Alaska School of Nursing, Fairbanks, from 2002 to 2010 and a certified flight nurse for Fairbanks-based Guardian Flight Inc. - Critical Care Air Ambulance from 1998-2005.
+She was an adjunct and assistant professor at University of Alaska School of Nursing, Fairbanks, from 2002-2010 and a certified flight nurse for Fairbanks-based Guardian Flight Inc. - Critical Care Air Ambulance from 1998-2005.
 She held staff and management positions at Knoxville-based East Tennessee Baptist Hospital and Parkwest Hospital, and Singing River Hospital, Pascagoula, Mississippi from 1977 to 1984.

-In 2012, she was honored as the March of Dimes Nurse Legend of the Year and received the Reader’s Choice Award – Best Nurse and Best Teacher from the Fairbanks Daily News Miner in 2004.
+In 2012, she was honored as the March of Dimes Nurse Legend of the Year and, in 2004, received the Reader’s Choice Award – Best Nurse and Best Teacher – from the Fairbanks Daily News-Miner.